Introduction

 - Haiti

-- the native Taino name means "Land of High Mountains" and was originally applied to the entire island of Hispaniola
+- derived from the Arawak name Ayti, meaning "Land of Mountains," that was originally applied to the entire island of Hispaniola

 - République d'Haïti (French)/Repiblik d Ayiti (Haitian Creole)